A robust approach for ROC curves with covariates: Proposal

 Consider robust estimators of regression and scale, let us say $\wmu(\cdot)$ and $\wsigma$, and compute standardized residuals $r_{i}= ({y_{i}-\wmu(\bx_{i})})/{\wsigma} $.
 In particular, under the nonlinear regression model \eqref{general}, $\wmu(\bx_{i})=f(\bx_{i}, \wbbe)$, where for instance, $\wbbe$ is an $S-$ or an $MM-$estimator.
 On the basis of these residuals, the classical empirical distribution at point $t$ can be computed as $\wG_{n,\mbox{\sc emp}}(t)= (1/n) \sum_{i=1}^n \indica_{r_i \le t}$.
 Large values of $|r_i|$ suggest that the corresponding pairs $(y_{i},\bx_{i})$ may be outliers.
 In that case, under a normal error model, it seems wise to consider as atypical those points whose residuals are larger than a certain cut--off value $t^{\star}$, that is, such that $|r_i|>t^{\star}$.
 Typically, $t^{\star}$ is chosen as 2.5by taking the standard normal distribution as a benchmark.
 To take into account these considerations, weighting may be a useful alternative in the computation of the empirical distribution estimator.
 However, in order to make the cut--off criterion more flexible and more data--driven, adaptive cut--off values could be considered in this process.

 We compute the adaptive weighted empirical distribution at point $t$ as:

-where the weights $w_i \ge 0$ are based on a weight function $w: \real \to [0,1]$ non-increasing, right continuous, continuous in a neighbourhood of $0$, $w(0)=1$, $w(u)>0$ for $0 < u <1$ and $w(u)=0$ for $ u \ge 1$.
-The fact that $w(u)=0$ for $ u \ge 1$ ensures that $w_i = 0$ when $|r_i|$ is larger than the selected cut--of value, so, as mentioned in Gervini and Yohai (2002), observations with large residuals are completely eliminated in the weighted estimators.
+where the weights $w_i \ge 0$ are based on a weight function $w: \real \to [0,1]$ non-increasing, even, right continuous, continuous in a neighbourhood of $0$, $w(0)=1$, $w(u)>0$ for $0 < u <1$ and $w(u)=0$ for $ u \ge 1$.
+The fact that $w(u)=0$ for $ u \ge 1$ ensures that $w_i = 0$ when $|r_i|$ is larger than the selected cut--of value, so, as mentioned in Gervini and Yohai (2002), observations with large absolute residuals are completely eliminated in the weighted estimators.
+It is worth noting that beneath this criterion to downweight large residuals lays the idea that the errors distribution $G_j$ is symmetric, since the weights will remove an equal amount of large positive and negative residuals.
+If the practitioner suspects that a skewed distribution underlies, another kind of weights, such as asymmetric ones, may be preferable.

 To define the adaptive cut--off values, consider the empirical distribution function of the absolute standardized residuals $r_{i}$ given by

 and let ${G}^{+}_0(t)$ be the distribution of the absolute errors when $\epsilon_i \sim G_0$.
 As noted in Gervini and Yohai (2002), if for a large $t$ it happens that ${G}^{+}_n(t) < {G}^{+}_0(t)$, we have that the sample proportion of absolute residuals that exceeds $t$ is greater than the theoretical proportion suggesting that outliers are present among the data.